unixzii/objc-encodingparser/README.md

 ## Type Node Explained

-`ocep_type_node_t` is the core structure of this library, you parse an encoding string and get result with that type.
+`ocep_type_node_t` is the core structure of this library, you parse an encoding string and get the result with that type.
 It's like an n-ary tree and each node has a parent pointer, a child pointer and a sibling pointer.
 An example is shown as the below figure:

 ![Example Node](./misc/node_structure.png)